Chao Ratchabut (Wongtawan Na Chiengmai): Biography

 He married Princess Chanthon, maiden name Na Chiang Mai, and the two had one daughter, Princess Wongchan.
 He later married Princess Phathra, maiden name Na Lamphun.
 With her, he had two daughters, Princess Phongkaeo and Princess Rawiphan.
-Afterwards he married Mom Sinuan, maiden name Nanthakhwang of Lamphun Province.
+Afterwards, he married Mom Sinuan, maiden name Nanthakhwang of Lamphun Province.

 Before his death, he lived at Khum Wongtawan.
-Wongtawan na Chiengmai died at the Nakhon Chiang Mai Hospital on May 25, 1972.
+Wongtawan Na Chiang Mai died at the Maharaj Nakorn Chiang Mai Hospital on 25 May 1972.
 He was 86 years and 18 days old.
 A royal cremation ceremony was held afterwards.

 His daughter, Princess Phongkaeo died on Lauda Air Flight 004 in 1991.